| Technician Engine Analysis ChecklistBy: Scott

 is a dangerous, colorless, odorless gas that can kill when released

+into confined spaces.
 Move to the back of the engine.
 Take a good look at the shaft to gearbox

 coupling.
 It should be sitting almost perfectly smooth.
 Any pumping